fchagasjr/fchagasjr/README.md

 ## My Journey Continues 🚀

 My journey started with a data processing technician course and has led me to languages like Ruby, Python, JavaScript, and mastering web frameworks like Ruby on Rails and Sinatra.
-My GitHub profile showcases over 70 solutions across various programming languages, highlighting my problem-solving capabilities.
+My profile showcases repositories across various programming languages, highlighting my problem-solving capabilities.

 ## Adding to My Arsenal 📚